 Monday 12 June 2017: Alex Bond gave a talk entitled Gough Island: an unnatural history of mice and birds.
 Taking the audience on the journey from Cape Town, South Africa, to Tristan da Cunha and then on to Gough Island, Alex highlighted the plight of the seabirds on one of the most remote islands in the world.
 House mice Mus musculus were introduced in the 19th century, and now threaten the persistence of many of the island’s endemic species, including the iconic Tristan Albatross Diomedea dabbenena, Atlantic Petrel Pterodroma incerta, MacGillivray’s Prion Pachyptila macgillivrayi, and Gough Finch Rowettia goughensis, and many, if not all, of the ~25 species of breeding birds on the island.
 Each year, nearly 1 million seabird chicks that would have otherwise survived are depredated by mice, a gruesome fate highlighted in a short film.

-Thankfully, the eradication of introduced rodents has become a relatively common conservation intervention, and Alex highlighted the plans by the RSPB and Tristan da Cunha government to eliminate the rats through the use of cereal pellets with rodenticide broadcast by helicopter.
+Thankfully, the eradication of introduced rodents has become a relatively common conservation intervention, and Alex highlighted plans by the Royal Society for the Protection of Birds (BirdLife in the UK) and Tristan da Cunha government to eliminate the rats through the use of cereal pellets with rodenticide broadcast by helicopter.
 While the challenges in an operation as complex and remote as Gough are many, more than 15 years of research has gone into identifying the solutions to Gough’s remoteness, cliffs, and the potential for non-target mortality.
 Studies of captive husbandry and clinical pathology of the Gough Finch and Gough Moorhen Gallinula comeri have laid the groundwork for maintaining captive populations during the eradication operation, currently planned for the austral winter of 2019.

 Finally, Alex discussed the current status of the island’s three breeding albatrosses (Tristan Albatross, Sooty Albatross Phoebetria fusca, and Atlantic Yellow-nosed Albatross Thalassarche chlororhynchos), showing the ongoing declines owing to bycatch in fisheries in the South Atlantic but also highlighting the great strides that have taken place in reducing bycatch off southern Africa and South America.
 Working north, he ended the talk by previewing work done on Tristan and Nightingale islands to understand declines in Northern Rockhopper Penguins Eudyptes moseleyi, and the comparative populations of Nightingale Finch Nesospiza questi, which numbers 4000 pairs, and the sympatric Wilkins’ Finch Nesospiza wilkinsi, numbering only 80 pairs.